What is telephone etiquette?

 Question: 9

-Which of the following is considered polite if you have an interruption while speaking to a caller?
+considered polite if you have an interruption while speaking to a caller?

 a. excuse me for a moment, please, I will be back in a matter of seconds.
 Is that okay?
 (Answer)